-The SDR Project creates a multi-country multi-year database by reprocessing extant survey and non-survey data.
-The core of the SDR database is information pooled from 24 international survey projects: we select 3733 national samples of 187 project-waves (see here for details on survey data).
-Next to substantive target variables, we construct two types of metadata – control variables dealing with different aspects of the quality of the source surveys, and the process of ex-post harmonization, respectively.
-Survey data are complemented with macro-level variables from non-survey sources describing the social, economic and political environment (e.g. population, GDP per capita, Freedom House Index, Gini coefficient) measured at the country-year level.
+The SDR Project creates a multi-country multi-year database 2.0 by reprocessing extant survey and non-survey data.
+The core of the SDR database is information pooled from 23 international survey projects: we select 3485 national samples of 147 project-waves (see here for details on survey data).
+Next to substantive target variables, we construct two types of methodological control variables dealing with different aspects of the quality of the source surveys, and the process of ex-post harmonization, respectively.

 Substantive target variables in the SDR database cover respondents’: